SamiElkateb/project-web-of-linked-data/draft/owl_todo.md

 - owl:differentFrom (:doseUnit and :doseValue)
 - restriction of some property values #1 (:CaseReport must be associated to at least one :ClinicalExamination)
 - restriction of some property values #2 (:Patient must be associated with at least one :CaseReport)
+- owl:FunctionalProperty (:birthDate like the slides of the lecture)

 Not possible with our current schema :
 - owl:SymmetricProperty